-Chile's population is predominately Christian, with some 42% of respondents to a 2021 government survey identifying as Roman Catholic and 14% Protestant.
-According to the 2002 census (the last to include religious affiliation), some 17% of Chileans are non-religious, 4% atheist or agnostic, and less than 5% other.
+Chile's population is predominately Christian, with some 56% of respondents to a 2023 government survey identifying as Roman Catholic and 9% Protestant, and roughly 30% claimed no religious affiliation.
+According to the2002survey census (the last to include religious affiliation), some 17% of Chileans are non-religious, 4% atheist or agnostic, and less than 5% other.
 Other religious traditions with small followings include Baha'ism, Buddhism, Judaism, and Islam.

-Chile's Pinochet-era constitution (see p.
-3-4 of Political and Social Relations) separates church and state, while establishing no official religion and guaranteeing freedom of worship, so long as practitioners respect public order and social norms.
-Other laws prohibit religious discrimination and mandate religious education in public schools (see p.
-4-5 of Learning and Knowledge).
+Chile's Pinochet-era Constitution (see Political and Social Relations) separates church and state, while establishing no official religion and guaranteeing freedom of worship, so long as practitioners respect public order and social norms.
+Other laws prohibit religious discrimination and mandate religious education in public schools (see Learning and Knowledge).
 Religious groups that register with the government receive tax benefits and may establish schools, among other privileges.